PhD Application Review

-In order to submit an application for graduate study, applicants will need to complete the online application for graduate study.
+In order to submit an application for graduate study, applicants will need to complete the application for graduate study.
 The application process is self-managed.

 During the online application process, applicants will have several opportunities to upload supporting documents.
 All materials should be uploaded within the online application as Word documents or PDF files.
 It is highly recommended that applicants choose to submit supporting materials online in order to expedite the application process.
 After the submission of the application, the applicant will receive an email prompt for the upload of any outstanding supplemental documents.